Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif: Results

 where $\eta_{z,path}^2=\eta_{z,int}^2+\eta_{z,d}^2+\eta_{z,ind}^2$.

-Beyond the pathway noise, the additional noise signifies a statistical dependence between the two pathways.
+Beyond the pathway noise, the cross-interaction noise signifies a statistical dependence between the two pathways.
 We interpret it as a measure of the interaction between the two pathways in noise propagation, its sign determining whether the interaction is synergistic or redundant.
-When $\eta_{z, cross}^2 > 0$ as observed in C1-FFL (Fig.~\ref{f3}a), the two pathways collectively amplify fluctuations beyond their individual contributions.
-In contrast, when $\eta_{z, cross}^2 < 0$, as shown in I1-FFL (Fig.~\ref{f3}a), the pathways dampen the fluctuations of each other, leading to a reduced variability of output and reflecting redundancy.
+When $\eta_{z, cross}^2 > 0$ as observed in C1-FFL (see Fig.~S2a for AND regulation and Fig.~S3a for OR regulation), the two pathways collectively amplify fluctuations beyond their individual contributions.
+In contrast, when $\eta_{z, cross}^2 < 0$, as shown in I1-FFL (see Fig.~S2a for AND regulation and Fig.~S3a for OR regulation), the pathways dampen the fluctuations of each other, leading to a reduced variability of the output and reflecting redundancy.
+We note that positive $\eta_{z,\text{cross}}^2$ values can also occur in other coherent FFLs with both AND and OR regulation, while negative values can similarly arise in incoherent FFLs across both logic types--highlighting the generality of this behavior.